-Let’s start out by getting this out of the way, no one, in the whole wide world, can tell you whether you are or are not pregnant over the Internet.
+Let’s start out by getting this out of the way, no one can tell you whether you are or are not pregnant over the Internet.
 I can’t.
 A quiz can’t.
 Scrutinizing timing and symptoms can’t.
-Google can’t.
 The only way to confirm a pregnancy is in person via examination, urine, or blood testing.
-Regardless, I get a ton of comments here at Gremlins asking, ”could I be pregnant?” or “am I pregnant?”
+Regardless, I get a ton of comments here at Gremlins asking, “could I be pregnant?,” “what are the chances of getting pregnant from….” or “am I pregnant?”
 So, that leaves us at what can I tell you?
-I mean I’ve responded to 600+ comments on the subject, and I’ve had something to tell them all.
+I mean I’ve responded to 1,000+ comments on the subject, and I’ve had something to tell them all.

 -Your last period